SCiarella/FantaLega_Serie_AI/README.md

 ```
 python Evaluate_players.py
 ```
-Notice that the output `Players_evaluation/giocatori_excel.xls` is very interesting by itself, as discussed [here](https://github.com/piopy/fantacalcio-py).
+Notice that the output `Players_evaluation/giocatori_excel.xls` is very interesting by itself (and useful for any fantallenatore), as discussed [here](https://github.com/piopy/fantacalcio-py).

-#### Pick the best team
+### Pick the best team

 After you have evaluated all the players according to your favorite metric, you have to build your team during the auction.
 This project is based on the following 2 assumptions to model the auction:
-* all the auctioneers (your friends in the fantalega) are decent players and their evaluation will not be much different compared to yours
+* All the auctioneers (your friends in the fantalega) are decent players and their evaluation will not be much different compared to yours.
-* the auction is a classic english auction, with open ascending bids (la classica `asta a chiamata`) Accepting this assumptions, we can model the fantacalcio auction as a `knapsack problem` which is a typical problem in combinatorial optimization.
+* The auction is a classic english auction, with open ascending bids (la classica *asta a chiamata*)

+Accepting this assumptions, we can model the fantacalcio auction as a `knapsack problem` which is a typical problem in combinatorial optimization.

 To solve this problem, FantaAI implements a genetic algorithm that evolves to generate the best teams that you can realistically expect to build during your real auction.
 You can run it using
 ```
 python Pick_my_team.py # --[arguments]
 ```
-There are several arguments that can be set for the specific use case The supporting file `myparams.py` allows the user to set the correct hyperpameters.
-Here it is reported the list with all the parameters that can be set in this way:
+There are several arguments that can be set for the specific use case, and to develop your favorite strategy:
-* **In_file**: name of the input file
+* *--crediti* : initial budget for each team
+* *--n[P/D/C/A]* : number of players per role P/D/C/A for each team
-* **pretraining_classifier**: name of the pretraining file for the classifier
+* *--max_b_[P/D/C/A]* : maximum percentage of the budget to invest in the specific role P/D/C/A
+* *--t[P/D/C/A]* : target of **good** players per role.
+An optimal team invest most of its budget in a few solid picks rater than spreading too much
+* *--bonus_multiplier* : how much to weight the top players for each role
-* **pretraining_predictor**: name of the pretraining file for the predictor
+* *--pop_size* : size of the population for the genetic algorithm
-* **calculations_classifier**: name of the file containing the list of pairs calculated in class-0
-* **calculations_predictor**: name of the file containing the calculation of the target feature
+* *--num_gen* : number of generations of evolution
-* **class_train_hours**: training time in hours for the classifier
+* *--mutation_rate* : rate of mutations for the genetic algorithm
-* **pred_train_hours**: training time in hours for the predictor
+* *--swap_mutation_rate* : rate of recombinations for the genetic algorithm
-* **Fast_class**: if True use a lighter ML model for classification, with worse performance but better inference time
-* **Fast_pred**: if True use a lighter ML model for prediction, with worse performance but better inference time
-* **ij_decimals**: number of significant digits to identify the states.
-If they are labeled using an integer number you can set this to 0
-* **validation_split**: ratio of data that go into the validation set

 ---